Paul Laudicina

 Paul A. Laudicina (born August 9, 1949) is the chairman of the Global Business Policy Council, Partner and Chairman Emeritus of A.T.
 Kearney.
 He was elected as the manager officer of A.T.
 Kearney in September 2006 after the management buyout of the firm from EDS and was re-elected to a second term in 2009.
 Laudicina is also the founder and Chairman of A.T.
 Kearney's Global Business Policy Council, a strategic service for CEOs.
+He currently serves as a member of the President's Export Council.

 He is also the author of numerous articles and books and a speaker on economic issues.
 He featured as one of the "Top 25 Most Influential Consultants" by Consulting Magazine in 2005 and 2007.

 Education

 He holds a bachelor's degree in political science from the University of Chicago.